DaveMielke/NBP/b2g/ui/doc/ref-firmware-bindings.rst

-VolumeDown + Dot7
+VolumeDown + Dot1 + Dot2 + Dot3 + Dot7
+  Go to the Power Off screen.

+VolumeDown + Dot4 + Dot5 + Dot6 + Dot8
   Reboot the system.

-VolumeDown + Dot8
-  Go to the Power Off screen.

 switch the power on
-  Boot the system.
-If it's already booted then wake it up.
+  If the system is fully shut down then boot it.
+If it's up then wake it.

 switch the power off
   Put the system to sleep in order to save power.
 The system itself stays up